 Allow me to share a concept that really helped clear this up this season.
 Especially to the parents!

 We know football here in Texas so we’ll start with that.
-I am going to use the the Superbowl champion New England Patriots and start making comparisons.
+I am going to use Elite NFL football and start making comparisons.

 The kids liked this analogy as football is bigtime in Texas.
 They just “got it” and they all laughed and the parents nodded in a “lightbulb above the head eureka moment” of comprehension.